 Amber Jean Young is an interdisciplinary artist working in the San Francisco Bay Area.

 Amber Jean Young (b.
 1984) is an interdisciplinary artist residing in Berkeley California.
-Young’s work explores ideas about grief, resilience, and whimsy as an antidote to despair across mediums, most recently ceramics.
+Young’s work explores coping with grief, cultivating resilience, and whimsy as an antidote to despair across mediums, most recently ceramics.